istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 You’ll use the sample [bookinfo application](/docs/examples/bookinfo/), which is part of the Istio distribution that you downloaded above.
 In ambient mode, you deploy applications to your Kubernetes cluster exactly the same way you would without Istio.
-This means you can have your applications running in your Kubernetes before you enable ambient mesh, and have them join the mesh without needing to restart or reconfigure your applications.
+This means that you can have your applications running in your cluster before you enable ambient mesh and have them join the mesh without needing to restart or reconfigure them.

 {{< warning >}}
 Make sure the default namespace does not include the label `istio-injection=enabled` because when using ambient you do not want Istio to inject sidecars into the application pods.